engaging-computing/iSENSE-API/C++/API/README.md

 Also see the notes in the C++ directory's README and look through the Projects directory for example projects in Visual Studios and Xcode.

+To run the tests file in Linux, I suggest the following commands:

+make
+./tests.out > stdout.txt 2> stderr.txt